Generic Name: alprazolam

-To make sure alprazolam is safe for you, tell your doctor if you have any of these conditions:
+To make sure alprazolam is safe for you, tell your doctor if you have:

 - kidney or liver disease (especially alcoholic liver disease);

 - a history of depression or suicidal thoughts or behavior;

-- a history of drug or alcohol addiction.
+- a history of drug or alcohol addiction; or

 Alprazolam can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while you are using alprazolam.